 "OK, your life-saving rescue and that note indicate two possibilities.
 She's one of them but is having a change of heart, or they harmed her in some way.

 “Considering that the Albanians are especially vicious in their dealings, her whistle-blower behavior would inevitably result in her death.
 My intuition is that they hurt her or someone from her family.
-Her delivery of that note suggests that she's made a judgment about you, that you are one of the good guys.
+Her note delivery suggests that she's made a judgment about you, that you are one of the good guys.

 “Surely, she will reach out to you again.
 I'm going to give you some free legal advice.
-Don't try to get her to dump out everything she knows; she'll recoil from that.
+Don't try to get her to dump everything she knows; she'll recoil from that.
 Tell her that you're here to love and protect her.
 Be patient with her, Mac.
 Dad says she's beautiful.
 Is that true?"

-"Well, taking my beloved sister out of the analysis, I'd say she was the most beautiful female I've ever encountered, but that was in the moonlight."
+"Well, taking my beloved sister out of the analysis, I'd say she was the most beautiful female I've ever encountered, and that was in the moonlight."

 Ronnie swung her feet to the floor.

-"Mac, if you see her again, tell her that I will protect her.
+"Mac, if you see her again, tell her I will protect her.
 I'm the best damn criminal lawyer in the city, and I'll represent her pro bono.
 Tell her she's not alone in this."

 "You're assuming that I'll see her again, Ronnie."